 Field-hunting tip

-Look in stony-iron and chondritic meteorites country — that is the host setting where merrihueite typically forms.
+Look in stony-iron and chondritic meteorites country, the host setting where merrihueite typically forms.
 If you start seeing enstatite, olivine, troilite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.